CodeMaster7000/Blur-Video-OpenCV/README.md

 A C++ program to blur a video captured with OpenCV.

-_NOTE: This program will only compile in the Linux environment.
+_NOTE: This program will only compile in Linux environment.
 To run in Windows, run the filename in cmd.
 Alternatively, compile in Windows by making suitable changes to the code._

 ## Instructions for Use